nguyensjsu/fa19-202-firebirds/DesignPatternNotes.md

 In our case, MyWorld is a client that uses LevelsStrategy.
 LevelFirstStrategy and LevelSecondStrategy are two child implementations of LevelsStrategy.
 When the player achieves a certain score, the client just has to switch from using one strategy to another.
-Alien spawning rate, background and speed of game are behaviors defined LevelsStrategy.
+Alien spawning rate, background and speed of game are behaviors defined in LevelsStrategy.
 These automatically change when the LevelsStrategy instance changes, without the knowledge of the client.

 **Observer Pattern**